umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-02-releasenotes.md

 We are continuously migrating the pages of Umbraco Cloud Portal to a new front end stack.
 Lately, we have updated the [hostnames](https://docs.umbraco.com/umbraco-cloud/setup/project-settings/manage-hostnames) page and the project creation flow.
 In particular, for the latter, you will notice some significant improvements compared to the previous version.

-The new flow has a more modern and visually appealing design, which makes it more engaging and user-friendly.
-It features a step-by-step guide that leads users through the process of creating a new project, ensuring that they don't miss any important details.
+The new flow has a **more modern and visually appealing design**, which makes it more engaging and user-friendly.
+It features a **step-by-step guide** that leads users through the process of creating a new project, ensuring that they don't miss any important details.

 ![OrgMfaDisplay](images/ProjectCreationFlow.gif)